The Concerto: Why Is It So Irresistible?Back To Calendar

 Presented in association with The Aspen Institute

-The July 20 panel is free and open to the public.
-To receive material and musical samples before the event, register HERE and they will be sent in early July.
+The July 20 half-day seminar is free and open to the public.
+To receive material and musical samples before the event, register HERE.

 Continue your own enrichment about the concerto form in Aspen this summer with four brand new or modern concertos — Anna Clyne’s “The Seamstress” (July 19), a violin concerto written for and performed by Jennifer Koh; Jonathan Leshnoff’s Violin Concerto (July 21); Alan Fletcher’s Piano Concerto written for and performed by Inon Barnatan (world premiere, July 30); and Matthew Ricketts’s Piano Concerto (world premiere, August 9) — as well as in older repertoire on most Wednesday, Friday, and Sunday orchestral concerts.

 Listen to the Clarinet Concerto - I. Allegro

 Listen to the Clarinet Concerto - II.
 Andante teneramente